 Hypoglycemia develops when blood sugar concentrations fall below normal.
 People with diabetes have a higher risk of both hyperglycemia and hypoglycemia.

-Early signs and symptoms of hypoglycemia are:
+Early signs and symptoms of hypoglycemia can include:

 - tingling lips